fershad/fershad.com/src/writing/core-web-vitals-google-search.md

 title: Core Web Vitals and Google Search
 published: 2020/11/27
 archived: true
+archiveNote: >-
-archiveNote: "Core Web Vitals have evolved significantly since I wrote this post.
-You should try to reference more recent content."
+  Core Web Vitals have evolved significantly since I wrote this post.
+You should try to reference more recent content.
+permalink:  /writing/core-web-vitals-google-search/
+summary: >-
+  Core Web Vitals are a set of page experience metrics that will be making up part of Google's the search ranking mix from June, 2021.
+So, what exactly are they?
 ---

 {% callout Archived %}